Start your day off right with this Vegan Eggs Benedict with avocado - made to perfection with seasoned tofu and homemade vegan hollandaise sauce.

 - pinch of cayenne

-Next make the tofu.
-In a cast iron skillet, heat avocado oil over medium heat.
-Slice tofu 1/2 inch thick and sprinkle each side with nutritional yeast, salt, and pepper.
-Place tofu in pan with hot oil and pan fry on each side for about 4-5 minutes, until browned.
+- Next, make the tofu.
+In a cast-iron skillet, heat avocado oil over medium heat.
+Slice tofu ½ inch thick and sprinkle each side with nutritional yeast, salt, and pepper.
+Place tofu in a pan with hot oil and pan-fry on each side for about 4-5 minutes, until browned.
 Remove from heat.

-Slice english muffin in half and toast.
+- Slice the English muffin in half and toast.
 Top each muffin with a small amount of mixed greens and one tomato slice each.
 Place pan-fried tofu atop each tomato and smother with Hollandaise Sauce.
 Finish with sliced avocado and serve immediately.